wuxxin/machine-bootstrap/README.md

     any other filesystem will get an mdadm-mirror device.

 + SWAP
-    if using a SWAP partition, the swap partition will always be encrypted.
+    + if using a SWAP partition, the swap partition will always be encrypted.
         Suspend to disk has all memory secrets written to disk, so a suspend would store these secrets in plaintext to disk.

-    to make encrypted swap useful,
+    + to make encrypted swap useful,
         ROOT should also be encrypted, this can be set via --root-crypt

-    if encryption of swap is not desired, a swap file can be created using create_file_swap() which is feature equal to the swap partition beside the suspend to disk functionality.
+    + if encryption of swap is not desired, a swap file can be created using create_file_swap() which is feature equal to the swap partition beside the suspend to disk functionality.

-+ ZFS or LVM but not both on one partition on partittions ROOT and DATA, currently only either zfs or lvm can be used. if both are specified at the same time, the script will fail.
++ ZFS or LVM but not both on one partition
+    + on partittions ROOT and DATA, currently only either zfs or lvm can be used. if both are specified at the same time, the script will fail.

-+ GPT Name Scheme information leakage be aware that, the way gpt labels are setup in this script, they leak metadata of encrypted data, eg. raid_luks_lvm.vg0_ext4_ROOT leaks the information that behind the luks encrypted data is a lvm partition with a volume group named vg0 and the root file system is ext4 (but not how to read this data). if this is an issue, rename the volume labels after bootstrap completed, mounts will still work because they are pointing to the uuid
++ GPT Name Scheme information leakage
+    + be aware that, the way gpt labels are setup in this script, they leak metadata of encrypted data, eg. raid_luks_lvm.vg0_ext4_ROOT leaks the information that behind the luks encrypted data is a lvm partition with a volume group named vg0 and the root file system is ext4 (but not how to read this data). if this is an issue, rename the volume labels after bootstrap completed, mounts will still work because they are pointing to the uuid

-+ ZFS SLOG and L2ARC (for pools outside the two primary storage devices) store its data corresponding to the target pool, meaning, if the target pool is encrypted, so will be the SLOG and the L2ARC
++ ZFS SLOG and L2ARC encryption
+    + a Log and a Cache Partition can be created for pools outside the two primary storage devices. its data encryption state is corresponding to the target pool, meaning, if the target pool is encrypted, so will be the SLOG and the L2ARC

 ### Partition (GPT) Layout